 Some experiments are actually conducted to test the occurrence of the said plant disease.
 Some researchers have tried to inoculate a part of an infected plant with a healthy one to see if the said disease can be contagious.
 After such test, it is found out that the healthy plant is not able to acquire the disease from the infected plant after inoculation.
 This means that the daylily has the natural ability to resist and fight against such disease.

 Factors Affecting the Occurrence of the Disease

 It is believed though that once the plant is subjected to stressful environment and situation, it becomes more prone to the rot and it eventually acquires the said disease.
 Stressful environments for the daylilies are brought about by different factors which include temperature, moisture, together with the presence of weeds and insects.
 Increasingly high temperatures are too much for the plant to handle and it can definitely make it more prone to having daylily rot.
 Aside from this, lack of proper moisture can also predispose the plant to the said condition.
 Presence of weeds and insects is undoubtedly a causative factor that can lead to the development of the rot and damage of the plant.

 You have to be aware of the symptoms of daylily rot so that you know how to deal with them properly and you will be able to seek immediate treatment.
-One of the earliest symptoms associated with this condition is the leaf discoloration.
-From the normal green color, it will eventually change into yellow.
-Once this is left untreated, the color change can spread to the entire leaf and the area will eventually rot off already.
+One of the earliest symptoms associated with this condition is the leaf discolouration.
+From the normal green colour, it will eventually change into yellow.
+Once this is left untreated, the colour change can spread to the entire leaf and the area will eventually rot off already.
 You have to be alert about this because sometimes, not only one fan of the plant is affected.
-Sometimes the entire plant can have discoloration that is why as soon as you notice any color change, you should definitely act immediately.
+Sometimes the entire plant can have discolouration that is why as soon as you notice any colour change, you should definitely act immediately.